COURAGE

 WHAT LEADERS BELIEVE

-Your job title does not make you a leader, nor does a position on a team, or your intelligence.
-You may hold a leadership position, but position alone does not guarantee leadership.
+Your job title does not make you a leader, nor does a position on a team or your intelligence.
+You may hold a leadership position, but a position alone does not guarantee leadership.
 For example, being the captain of your hockey team is only an opportunity to lead.
 The position does not make you a leader.
 It is an opportunity to develop your leadership skills and gives you the responsibility to lead.
 Leaders don’t boss people around.
 Leading means people will follow you.
 Most people will not willingly follow a bossy person.

-If you are in a leadership position and you don’t have anyone willing to follow you, you are just going for a walk.
+If you are in a leadership position and don’t have anyone willing to follow you, you are just going for a walk.

 THE FOUNDATION OF LEADERSHIP